na-na-hi/renget/archive/iqr9y.md

 She tilts her head curiously.
 "So you had people you cared about that you had to leave behind?
 Y'know, I thought you were a loner at first, but sounds like you had a nice wife or a family."

 I scoff.
 "Yeah, I HAD a wife.
-She left me before I left that world, but didn't mind.
+She left me before I left that world, but I didn't mind.
 I never really cared for her much, and at that point, I had already gotten all that I could ever want out of her."

 "You sure sound like you were a loving husband."
 She says sarcastically.